jeswin/ssb-scuttlekit/scuttlekit.md

 This also means that when a group changes due a person exiting (or other compromise), the corresponding keychain as well as other keychains linked to that keychain need to be invalidated.

+## Performance Optimizations

+Users are expected to keep their keys in memory, indexed against the keychain identifier.
+All encrypted messages will specify the keychain identifier required to decrypt it - so caches keys are immensely useful.

+For sending messages to the same set of recipients, keys may be reused within an arbitrary timeframe.
+This saves time for the sender and the receiver; especially receivers since they'll be able to simply use a cached key to decrypt a message.
+Once a message has been decrypted, it may be stored in plain text so that it wouldn't need decryption when accessed again.

 ## Database

+Now that we know how to securely send messages in the network

 # Acknowledgements